turtlebond/ESP32-Wifi-Robot/README.md

 &nbsp;&nbsp;&nbsp;Then, click the upload button to upload the code.
 &nbsp;&nbsp;&nbsp;Once upload done, disconnect GPIO0 from ground and press reset

+**Known issue**
+1. Using the build_in LED at pin4 causes the camera not to start
+2. Using pin16 as output , will set the program in bootloop

 **references**
 1. https://hackaday.com/2019/02/11/little-fpv-bot-keeps-it-simple-with-an-esp32/